JorgeV92/SSSP/sssp/README.md

 where, $dist(v)$ represents the distance between the source vertex $s$ and another vertex $v$, The size of a path if defined by the number of edges traversed in that path.
 Light edges are those with weights up to the value $\Delta$, while the heavy edges have weights greater than $\Delta$.

+Delta Stepping:

+- The Delta stepping algorithm is used for the Single-Source Shortest Paths (SSSP) problem, like Dijkstra's algorithm, but it is designed to work efficiently in parallel and on distributed systems.
+- It organizes vertices into buckets based on their tentative distance values, similar to a more granular and distributed version of Dijkstra's priority queue.
+- The algorithm processes vertices in small $\Delta$ which is a parameter that controls the trade-off between parallelism and work efficiency.
+Each bucket can be processed in parallel.
+- Delta stepping relaxes edges within a bucket before moving to the next one, akin to Dijkstra’s systematic relaxation of edges, but it allows for parallel relaxation of edges within the same bucket.

 # Compile on Polaris